Subscribe from $5.99

 About the Author

-Ross W. Greene, Ph.D. is a clinical psychologist and the originator of the innovative, evidence-based approach Collaborative & Proactive Solutions (CPS), as described in his influential books The Explosive ChildLost at SchoolLost & Found, and Raising Human Beings.
+Ross W. Greene, Ph.D. is a clinical psychologist and the originator of the innovative, evidence-based approach Collaborative & Proactive Solutions (CPS), as described in his influential books The Explosive ChildLost at SchoolLost and Found, and Raising Human Beings.
 He also developed and executive-produced the award-winning documentary film The Kids We Lose.
 Dr. Greene was on the faculty at Harvard Medical School for over twenty years and is now founding director of the non-profit Lives in the Balance.
 He is also currently adjunct Professor in the Department of Psychology at Virginia Tech.
 Dr. Greene lectures throughout the world and lives in Freeport, ME.

 TEACH is the largest national education publication in Canada.
 We support good teachers and teaching and believe in innovation in education.